ToxicFrog/ss1edit/README.md

     io.readfile(path)

 Reads and returns the contents of the file `path`.
+Raises an error on failure.

 -------

     io.writefile(path, data)

 Writes `data` to the file `path`.
 The file is created if it didn't already exist, and overwritten if it did.
+Raises an error on failure.

 -------